 Using a toaster oven to make yakimochi is a good way to avoid any excess cleaning up – just use a piece of tinfoil like you would in the grilling process.
 Around 450-500 degrees should be enough, for about ten minutes.

-Boiling mochi in hot water means you won’t gain that crispy exterior, but it’s a good method if you’re planning to roll the mochi in another ingredient like kinako powder.
+Boiling mochi in hot water means you won't gain that crispy exterior, but it's a good method if you're planning to roll the mochi in another ingredient like kinako powder.
 You can also microwave your mochi: just put it in a microwave-safe container or bowl, add some water so the mochi is covered, and microwave.
 If you’re looking for another soft alternative, kuzumochi has a soft, jelly-like texture that is just as delicious.

 Heat some oil in a pan and pan fry the mochi on both sides for a few minutes on each.
 This will crisp up the outside of the mochi, while the inside remains wonderfully chewy and soft.